Skip to main content

 To truly grasp how lifestyle choices recalibrate your endocrine system, we must move beyond foundational concepts and examine the specific biochemical mechanisms at play.
 Your daily actions are inputs that directly influence cellular processes, enzymatic activity, and the signaling integrity of your HPG axis.

-The conversation your body is having with itself is constant, and your habits are its primary vocabulary.
+The conversation your body is having with itself is constant, and your diet and exercise habits are its primary vocabulary.
 Reversing a decline in testosterone is an exercise in providing the correct physiological language to promote optimal function.

 Exercise, for instance, is a powerful hormonal stimulant.
 The type, intensity, and duration of the activity determine the nature of the hormonal response.
 Resistance training, particularly when it involves large, compound movements like squats, deadlifts, and presses, creates a significant acute increase in testosterone levels.